arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 (default: false).

 @RESTSTRUCT{storeValues,post_api_view_link_props,string,optional,string}
-How should the view track the attribute values, this setting allows for additional value retrieval optimizations, one of:
+How should the View track the attribute values, this setting allows for additional value retrieval optimizations, one of:
-- *none*: Do not store values by the view
+- *none*: Do not store values by the View
 - *id*: Store only information about value presence, to allow use of the EXISTS() function (default "none").

 @RESTDESCRIPTION
-Changes the properties of a view.
+Changes the properties of a View by replacing them.

 On success an object with the following attributes is returned:
-- *id*: The identifier of the view
+- *id*: The identifier of the View
-- *name*: The name of the view
+- *name*: The name of the View
-- *type*: The view type
+- *type*: The View type
-- all additional arangosearch view implementation specific properties
+- all additional ArangoSearch View implementation specific properties

 @RESTRETURNCODES